Lake Nicaragua

 Lake Nicaragua or Cocibolca or Granada (Lago de Nicaragua, Lago Cocibolca, Mar Dulce, Gran Lago, Gran Lago Dulce, or Lago de Granada) is a freshwater lake in Nicaragua.
 Of tectonic origin and with an area of 8264 km2, it is the largest fresh water lake in Central America, the 19th largest lake in the world (by area) and the tenth largest in the Americas, slightly smaller than Lake Titicaca.
 With an elevation of 32.7 m above sea level, the lake reaches a depth of 26 m.
 The intermittent Tipitapa River feeds Lake Nicaragua when Lake Managua has high water.
 Lake Cocibolca is between two other bodies of water, on top is Lake Xolotlán and below is the San Juan River.
-These body of waters complete the largest international drainage basin in Central America.
+These bodies of water complete the largest international drainage basin in Central America.